-Terms and conditions apply.
-Subject to availability.
-For more information contact Vicky on 0131 3152464.
+Offer subject to availability.
+For more information contact Vicky on 0131 3152464

 One of the world’s unique natural wonders, the Okavango Delta in Botswana is the world’s largest inland delta.
 With 15,000 square kilometres of lush wetland, game–rich safari, flourishing eco-system and amazing birdlife – it really is a must-see destination for wildlife lovers seeking an adventure.

 Sourced by southern Africa’s third largest river, the Okavango, the Delta contains over 150,000 islands.
 Many of these islands are just a few metres wide while some of the larger islands can be up to 10 km.
 The largest is Chief’s Island, at around 70km long and 14km wide.

 The annual flood that feeds the area typically comes between March and June, originating from the Angola Mountains, 1.600 km further west, the Okavango River flows into Botswana but never makes it to the ocean, instead the water fills the delta before sinking in to the Kalahari Desert.